 - Payables users can optimise invoice processing and cash outflow,

-- Allows flexible definition of which customer groupings can buy which items,
+- Allows flexible definition of which customer groupings can buy items

 Is EBS R12.2.8 worth the hype?

-When analysing these key changes, nothing stands as a great reason to upgrade to 12.2.8.
+When analysing these key changes, nothing stands as a great reason to upgrade to R12.2.8.
 Will these changes save days within a month-end cycle and provide cost savings within the business?
-If customers did not apply this latest version, could their business still survive?
+If customers did not apply this latest version, could their organisations still survive?
 It’s clear why we see so many organisations neglecting these updates as they bring little if any ROI to their business.

-Not only that, but the installation is likely to be complex for many organisations that skip upgrades.
-This is because the steps to apply 12.2.8 depend on what current E-Business Suite version you have.
-Customers on 11i must upgrade to R12 first before applying 12.2.8.
-No direct upgrade path exists from 12.0 to 12.2.8 either, and these customers will have to first upgrade to 12.2 before applying 12.2.8!
+Not only that, but the installation is likely to be complex for organisations that skip upgrades.
+This is because the steps to apply R12.2.8 depend on what current E-Business Suite version you have.
+Customers on 11i must upgrade to R12 before applying R12.2.8.
+No direct upgrade path exists from R12.0 to R12.2.8 either.
+These customers will have to first upgrade to R12.2 before applying R12.2.8!

-Third-Party Support and Maintenance allows you to receive enhancements to your system in a much timelier manner, as well as saving you from the nightmare of worrying about being on the latest version available.
-To find out more about how 3rd party support can help your business, contact us directly or fill in our free savings calculator tool to see how much you could save.
+Third-party support allows you to receive enhancements to your system faster, as well as saving you from worrying about being on the latest version.
+To find out more about how third-party support can help your business, contact us directly.